MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Set-Location.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ## INPUTS

 ### System.String
-You can pipe a string that contains a path \(but not a literal path\) to Set-Location.
+You can pipe a string that contains a path (but not a literal path) to Set-Location.

 ## OUTPUTS